MariaAguiar/minitester/README.md

 Further usage:
 - You can add more tests by adding new lines to the "tests.txt" file within the 'minitester' folder.
-  Please add them before the last line of the file (containing the 'exit\' sequence)
+- The optional bonus rule avoids the separation of prompts with chained commands (prompts containing the sequences "&&", "||" and/or ";") so that these can be tested normally for people doing bonuses
-- New tests function properly in one-line format.
-At the time of writing multiline test format has not been addressed
+- At the time of writing, prompts containing parenthesis have not been properly verified

 Final considerations: